Impatiens glandulifera Royle

 Impatiens glandulifera Royle was first documented in the wild under its synonym Impatiens roylei Walp. on 1958-10-06 by Jean-Jacques Kariger (1925-2018) in Hautcharage (Kariger 1961: 101, Krippel & Proess 2017).
 The next record was made by Léopold Reichling (1921-2009) on 4th August 1966 in Koetschette, municipality of Rambrouch (MNHNL 2000-).

 The melliferous Himalayan balsam is one of the most common and widespread invasive neophytes in Luxembourg.
 It builds huge colonies along riparian ecosystems, often together with colonies of Bohemian knotweed.
 Several major rivers of Luxembourg are being affected.
-Huge populations can be seen along the river Sure between Ettelbruck and Michelau.
+Huge populations can for example be seen along the river Sure between Ettelbruck and Michelau.

 Spread into forest ecosystems